sayrgyiwoody/university_database_template/README.md

 # <h3>Usage</h3>

 1. Clone the whole repo or a single file as you wish.
-2. Open the exercise files directly with its chapter and check for answers.
+2. Open the sql script in your mysql work bench
-3. Create a fork or Star this repo to view later.
+3. Run the scripts
-4. In the Exam folder , you can see all tutorial and lab test answers
+4. Here we go , now you have univerisity databases tables including example datas to test

 # <h3>Contribution</h3>